Yann39/self-hosted/README.md

 - Target port : `51820`
 - Device : `bananapim5`
 - Protocol : `UDP`

+Of course if you want the applications to be available **only through VPN**, then only open the VPN port, remove any opened HTTP/HTTPS port.

 > [!WARNING]
 > Note that websites must be reachable from the internet to issue and renew **SSL/TLS** certificates using **Let's Encrypt HTTP challenge**,